Delta is changing how it boards passengers starting May 1

 Superficial changes?

-Clarkson University professor John Milne, an expert on airline boarding, said the change is fairly superficial and that there are other changes Delta and its competitors could make to boarding processes that would make them more efficient.
+The change is fairly superficial, Milne said, noting there are other changes Delta and its competitors could make to boarding processes that would make them more efficient.

-"They're not changing who boards when or the sequence," he told CBS MoneyWatch.
-"All they are changing is the names of what passenger group boards next."

 The airline still prioritizes passengers with airline status or who paid for a higher class fare on a particular flight.
 Instead, it would be more efficient to board passengers based on where on the aircraft they are seated, Milne said.